 This article was written in collaboration with our partner Coconut.

 Being a freelancer chef has many benefits: flexibility, control over your hours and finances and the opportunity to develop your skills by working in different venues.

 But what does it take for a chef or a hospitality professional to start their own business?

 Organisation.
 Passion.
-But above all make sure you have the best tools at your disposable to go freelance easily.
+But above all make sure you have the best tools at your disposal to go freelance easily.
 We have asked Clyde, an independent chef working with Brigad for two years now to share his top tips to be a freelance chef today.

-Clyde was looking for a new challenge, something more exciting but also more rewarding.
-Something that would allow him to continue to learn and improve his skills whilst working in a flexible way that suited him.
+He was looking for a new challenge - something more exciting but also more rewarding.
+He wanted to continue to learn and improve his skills while working in a flexible way that suited him.
 For many people like Clyde, knowing how and where to find good jobs can be a challenge, and the money management aspect of being self-employed can be a daunting prospect for some.

 “Over the last few years, I’ve really built up my experience and skills as a chef.
 All l needed was the courage to leave the safety of full-time employment and get myself out there!
-I joined a local temp agency at first but it didn’t amount to much.”
+I joined a local temp agency at first but it didn’t amount to much.

 “As a chef, your food and skills speak for themselves.
-Which means you need to make sure you’re on top of your game at all times!
+This means you need to make sure you’re on top of your game at all times!
 The great thing about being self-employed is the variety – I get to work with so many different types of cuisine as well as work alongside lots of other talented chefs.
 It’s a great way to gain experience, learn new skills, and build up a network of industry contacts along the way.”

 “There is a lot to consider when it comes to the financial side of being self-employed.
 You have to be very organised in order to manage your own cash flow well.
 Keeping track of all your income and expenses is really key.
-Which can be especially tricky when you’re busy working and always jumping between new jobs.”
+Which can be especially tricky when you’re busy working and always jumping between new jobs.

 “When I joined Brigad they introduced me to Coconut, a tax and accounting app designed for self-employed people.
 It’s perfect for someone like me – all my business income is paid into this app and I get a notification every time money comes in.
 It automatically categorises all my expenses and stores all my receipts.
-It even calculates how much tax I owe throughout the year so I know how much so save.”
+It even calculates how much tax I owe throughout the year so I know how much to save.

 “With Brigad taking care of finding me work and Coconut in charge of sorting out my finances, I get to focus on what I love most – creating great food!”

 “Make sure you separate your self-employed expenses from your personal expenses.
 I set up a separate business bank account which has the sole purpose of managing my business finances from the very start.
-It makes it easier to keep track of everything and will really make a difference when it comes to completing your tax return.”
+It makes it easier to keep track of everything and will make a difference when it comes to completing your tax return.”

 Clyde has always wanted to promote health and quality food through his chef position.
 He has launched his business called the Calorie Finder to help & support food businesses nutritional analysis of recipes and menus.

 Moreover, the flexibility he gets through Brigad has helped him to focus on his website and train as a registered nutritionist.